bufbuild-ru/docs/docs/protovalidate/index.md

 ### Consistency

 Unlike its predecessor (`protoc-gen-validate`), Protovalidate does away with language-specific code generation that might introduce inconsistency.
 Protovalidate uses the [Common Expression Language (CEL)](https://cel.dev), a cross-language runtime for evaluating expressions.
-In CEL, `2+2` always equals `4`, and `this.size() > rules.max_len` always returns the same result.Furthermore, every Protovalidate runtime is tested against the same conformance suite, ensuring your schema-first business rules are consistently evaluated in your project's language.
+In CEL, `2+2` always equals `4`, and `this.size() > rules.max_len` always returns the same result.

+Furthermore, every Protovalidate runtime is tested against the same conformance suite, ensuring your schema-first business rules are consistently evaluated in your project's language.

 ### Extensibility

 Validation solutions that are limited to static rules and regular expression matching are incomplete.
-Business requirements inevitably require considering combinations of fields or even comparisons to dynamic values, such as a point in time.In Protovalidate, your schemas can express these complex requirements through [CEL](https://cel.dev) expressions:
+Business requirements inevitably require considering combinations of fields or even comparisons to dynamic values, such as a point in time.

+In Protovalidate, your schemas can express these complex requirements through [CEL](https://cel.dev) expressions:

 ::: info First name and last name total length must be less than 100 characters.